RoboJackets/software-training-old/assignments/week_2/exercise_2_2/exercise_2_2.md

 from this code we can see that it is using the winner marker to determine which player has won.
 That mean the markers are unique to each player.

+# Board class
+Now that we have looked at the main file and have a general idea of what is happening we should look at the Board object itself.
+A good place to start is the header file

 ## Looking at the header file
 Hopefully the person who wrote the code properly documented it and left some useful comments in the header file.
 Let's open up the Board.h file.